CENTRAL PROJECTION: Click here to view video

-Off Road looks at the implementation of the notion freedom in the United States and how it is manifested in a unique relationship to landscape.
+Off Road is part of a trilogy of works that looks at how the notion freedom is lived out in the United States and how this becomes manifest in a unique relationship to landscape.
 The multi-channel video installation explores freedom as a construct that is instrumental in sustaining the political system that houses it.
 Central to this is a probing of the boundaries between documentary and fictional filmic and photographic languages.

 On the one hand The Sate Vehicular Recreation Area plays a significant role in creating a sense of community, a temporary city that joins people from distant backgrounds through their shared interest.
 Many of its users claim that it cuts through class and social boundaries.
 Juxtaposed to this is the problematic issue of the contested ecological impact of the activity that results in a constant threat of closure.
 Below the surface of the event rests the underlying paradox between the amount of energy and resources invested and this seemingly futile activity